 Online Speech Therapy Classes and Training Programs

 Students can pursue an undergraduate or graduate degree in speech therapy partially online.
-Graduates of online and on-campus master's degree programs can go on to become licensed speech language pathologists.
+Graduates of online and on-campus master's degree programs can go on to become licensed speech-language pathologists.

-Because of the importance of interaction and hands-on experience in this field, programs in speech therapy and speech language pathology are offered in on-campus or hybrid formats.
+Because of the importance of interaction and hands-on experience in this field, programs in speech therapy and speech-language pathology are offered in on-campus or hybrid formats.
 Some speech therapy courses require students to visit campus to access laboratories with special equipment for transcription or audiology courses.
 Working with actual clients is part of the curriculum required for a graduate degree.

 However, students can take several online theoretical and instructional courses in speech therapy science at the undergraduate or graduate level.
 Usually, online master's degree programs prefer that students have a bachelor's degree in speech-language pathology or something closely related.
-However, if students have a bachelor's degree in another area, some schools allow students to complete individual leveling courses, or prerequisites, in order to enter the master's program.
+If students have a bachelor's degree in another area, some schools allow students to complete individual leveling courses, or prerequisites, in order to enter the master's program.
 Graduates with a master's degree can go on to take the national licensing exam and complete the clinical experience hours required in order to earn state licensure.